19 June 2020

 We will next see Anita in 1990.

 Next week (26 June): Five new entries, including the return of two groups we haven't seen on the chart since 1987, and the first charting song (that I am aware of) to sample the I Dream of Jeannie theme.
-Plus, there is another bubbling WAY down under entry.
+Plus, there are three bubbling WAY down under entries.
 You can also follow my posts on facebook.

 < Previous post: 12 June 1989 Next post: 26 June 1989 >